 Geisha Skincare Rituals

-Apart from the intricate things that the geisha does to prepare her for a grand performance, it is equally important to have thorough beauty rituals to maintain her porcelain skin.
-Many traditional Japanese ingredients have descended decades down to our era to prove that natural and organic skincare works best on chemically exposed skin.
+Apart from the intricate preparations the geisha makes for a grand performance, it is equally important to have thorough beauty rituals to maintain her porcelain skin.
+Many traditional Japanese ingredients have endured for decades, proving that natural and organic skincare works best on chemically exposed skin.

-The Chidoriya Geisha Organic Facial has also been hailed as one of the most well-loved face treatments locally.
-This 90-minute treatment is named appropriately as the traditional ingredients used like Azuki red bean, Komenuka rice bran, and even nightingale droppings were what Geisha and Maiko used on their face for porcelain skin.
+The Geisha Organic Facial has also been hailed as one of the most well-loved face treatments locally.
+This 90-minute treatment is appropriately named, as the traditional ingredients used, such as Azuki red bean, Komenuka rice bran, and even nightingale droppings, were what Geisha and Maiko used on their faces for porcelain skin.

 Here’s what we love about Geisha Organic Facial:

-• Combined with the unique Japanese Ki massage method, the active ingredients are fully optimised to beautify skin.
+- When combined with the unique Japanese Ki massage method, the active ingredients are fully optimised to beautify the skin.